Skip Global navigation and goto content

 Other Resources

-There are certain industries, resources, and services not regulated by DOH-Charlotte; therefore, complaints must be submitted to the appropriate government agency.
+There are certain industries, resources, and services not regulated by DOH-Charlotte, so complaints must be submitted to the appropriate regulatory agency.

 • Florida Department of Health's Indoor Air Program provides expert guidance to Floridians with indoor air concerns in residences, schools, health care facilities, and other public facilities.
 The Florida Department of Health does not offer inspection services.